 Donโt bring too many electronic devices, anything you might need โjust in caseโ, too much food or too much clothing.
 However, the type of gear you take depends on where and when you are hiking.
 The length of the hike will also determine how much gear you will carry and what you might bring.

-How much does a 60 liters backpack weigh?
+How much does a 60-liter backpack weigh?

 How do I know if my backpack is too heavy?

-Signs your backpack is too heavy
+Signs your backpack is too heavy:

 - It is difficult to put on or take off.